PavelescuVictor/dental-application-react/README.md

 ## Project Stack:

 - **Front-End: Html, CSS, Javascript, Vue, VueX, Vue Router, Vuetify, Axios, FontAwesome, Google Fonts Api;**
 - **Back-End: Python, Django, Django Rest Framework, Django Rest Knox, sqlite;**

 ## Functionalities:

 - Authentication System using Django Rest Knox based on TokenAuthentication build in Django Rest Framework.
   1. Register,
   2. Login,
   3. Logout,
 - Password Change
 - Password Reset with email using Django Rest PasswordResest,
 - Each user can create an user profile,
 - Different types of permissions for the users,
 - Create/Read/Update/Delete functionalities for doctor, pacient, order,
 - Adding some functionality only for the admin page controlling permissions and data for Order Type and Order S,tatus,
 - Showing list of users and Create/Read/Update/Delete functionalities for the admin,
 - Showing lists of doctors, pacients, order and filtering them using query parameters,
 - Ordering by different fields in the database,

 ## Upcomming improvements:

--   Adding Typescript,
+- Adding Typescript - V,
--   Adding SASS,
+- Adding SASS - Went with Styled Components after refactoring from Vue to React,
 - Adding Backing up data to Excell functionality on a schedule or by interacting with a frontend element,
 - Adding About page,
 - Adding Staff page,